dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

   ...
 ]
 ```

+The JSON file negates the need to create the [blurhash](https://blurha.sh) at runtime.

 [BlurHash](https://blurha.sh/) takes an image and gives you a short string (only 20-30 characters!) that represents the placeholder for this image.
 The string is highlighted on line 5 of the JSON in the above sample, which my [this npm package](https://www.npmjs.com/package/@cutting/cloudinary-blurhash) package generated.